Washburn University: Assistant Professor, 2013-present

 DePauw University: Part-time Instructor, 2012

-20th-century British and American literature, transatlantic modernism, animal studies, environmental studies, literature and science, queer and gender studies, cultural studies, teaching of composition and professional writing.
+20th-century British and American literature, transatlantic modernism, animal studies, environmental studies, literature and science, queer and gender studies, postcolonial and critical race studies.

 “Dogging the Subject: Samuel Beckett, Emmanuel Levinas, and Posthumanist Ethics.”
 Journal of Modern Literature 36.3 (Spring 2013), 100-119.